Adscita statices: British Isles

-This species has become very scarce in Northern Ireland, with recent records from northern County Armagh and western County Fermanagh, and because of its rarity there, it is listed as a Northern Ireland Priority Species.
+Much declined from its former distribution in England and Wales, it is now found in southern and eastern England, Wales and local in south-western and western Scotland.
+Widely scattered and local in Ireland and has become very scarce in Northern Ireland, with recent records from northern County Armagh and western County Fermanagh, and because of its rarity there, it is listed as a Northern Ireland Priority Species.